 All new insulation was used in the ceiling and floor to also help with energy efficiency.
 The ceiling has high density foam and the floor has radiant energy insulation.

-The “Ski Hut” is for sale and they are asking $18,000 and can help arrange delivery and setup on your site.
+The “Ski Hut” was for sale and they were asking $18,000 and can help arrange delivery and set up on your site.

 If you have any questions please email them at [email protected] and at their website Jalopy Cabins.

 If you enjoyed this tiny log cabin you’ll love our free daily tiny house newsletter with more!

 You can also join our Small House Newsletter!